-- Make sure your tax refund amount is correct before you cash in your check.
+- Make sure your tax refund amount is correct before cash in your check.
 You may be paid too much or not enough because tax calculations are usually just an estimate.
-HMRC could also get the tax amount wrong and you could be penalised for not informing the tax man of overpaid tax refund UK.
+HMRC could also get the tax amount wrong, and you could be penalised for not informing the tax man of overpaid tax refund UK.

 - If you think you are due to claim tax back of less than £10, you must submit a claim to get it.

 - Check if you are due earlier years’ repayments and submit a claim.

 What to do if you owe some tax (‘underpaid’)